-A barrister is a qualified legal professional, offering specialist advice whilst representing, advocating and defending its clients in court (in front of a judge, and possibly a jury), or at tribunal.
+A barrister is a qualified legal professional who offers specialist advice whilst representing, advocating and defending clients in court or at a tribunal.
 Examples of courts a barrister may work in include:

 Many barristers specialise in one area of the law, although some may have a more general practice covering a variety of areas.
 Examples of such areas of law include:

 The area of law a barrister practices in will dictate to a certain extent the type of work they undertake and the amount of time they spend in court.
 Criminal barristers, for example, will carry out much of their practice in court acting for the prosecution or defending a client.